RaymondMcGuire/GPU-Based-Image-Processing-Tools/README.md

 You also can use anyway you like to run this project in local environment.

+### Run Demo

+You also can view this project's online demo in [URL](https://raymondmcguire.github.io/project/FilterViewer/).

 ## Papers implemented

  * "Imaging Vector Fields Using Line Integral Convolution" by Brian Cabral Leith (Casey) Leedom